-Quality assessment / Risk of bias analysis: For the quality assessment, we will use The Newcastle Ottawa Scale (NOS).
+Quality assessment / Risk of bias analysis: For the quality assessment we will use The Joanna Briggs Institute tools (JBI). results, article writing, and reviewing the article.

-Strategy of data synthesis: Grouping data will be based on study design, population characteristics, and studies' risk measures (risk relative and odds ratio).
+Strategy of data synthesis: Grouping data will be based on study design, population characteristics and studies' risk measures (relative risk and odds ratio).
 Descriptive summaries of studies will be entered into tables and a narrative synthesis of evidence will be performed.
 A summary measure will be calculated using a random-effects model.
-Meta-analysis will not be conducted if heterogeneity is high.
+Meta-analysis will not be conducted if clinical heterogeneity is high.